learnk8s/learnk8s.io/src/terraformAks/content.md

 **Hurrah!**

-You have provision a cluster using Terraform.
+You have provisioned a cluster using Terraform.

 _The cluster is empty, though._